15 Reasons You May Have Low Pool Pump Pressure

 How often should I clean or replace my pool filter to maintain optimal suction?

-The frequency of cleaning or replacing your pool filter depends on the type of filter you have.
+The frequency of cleaning or replacing your pool filter depends on your filter type.
 Cartridge filters should be cleaned every 2-4 weeks and replaced every 1-2 years.
 Sand filters require backwashing every 1-4 weeks and a sand change every 3-5 years.
-DE filters should be backwashed every 1-2 months and have new DE added after each backwash.
+DE filters should be backwashed every 1-2 months, and new DE should be added after each backwash.

 How can I prevent air leaks in my pool vacuum system?